-Details of the related party transactions undertaken by the Group are set out in note 21 and note 35 to the consolidated financial statements.
+Details of the related party transactions undertaken by the Group are set out in notes 21 and 35 to the consolidated financial statements.
 These related party transactions were not regarded as connected transactions or were exempt from reporting, annual review, announcement and independent shareholders' approval requirements pursuant to Chapter 14A of the Listing Rules.